 Alexis earned an MS in journalism from the University of Illinois at Urbana-Champaign and an MA in TESOL from The New School in New York.
 She also completed a graduate certificate in instructional design from Western Oregon University.

-Dr. Weiwei Zhang works at Western Oregon University, providing support in online/hybrid/technology-enhanced courses.
+Dr. Weiwei Zhang (Chair-Elect) works at Western Oregon University, providing support in online/hybrid/technology-enhanced courses.

 Dr. Zhang oversees online faculty training and development, conducts research in online teaching, learning and pedagogy, and she is also the LMS administrator at WOU.
 Prior to working at WOU, she had worked at Oregon State University and Reed College.